dotnet/msbuild/documentation/High-level-overview.md

  - NuGet SDK, which might add packages to the disk

 ### imports
 Complex projects generally include imports of many different types.
-In MSBuild an import can be a lot of things, a disk path, a property expansion, a known folder, or even environmental variables.
+In MSBuild an import definition can have various forms - a disk path, a property expansion, a known folder, or even environmental variables.
 There are also some main imports that come with the execution on other platforms, like the Visual Studio or SDK can have import directories that contain wild card imports.
 However, when it comes to the evaluation phase in MSBuild, imports are all treated like a property plus path expansion, this includes imported NuGet packages.

 In the case of tool imports, MSBuild does not process tool resolution via registry.
 Instead, it is resolved by looking on adjacent folder to the current running version of MSBuild.
 The folders will be different depending is MSBuild is running from Visual Studio or the .NET SDK.